casmirconsensys/SneakerCred/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to Rob Hutchins - A Reusable Implementation of the popular storage pattern for Ethereum
-* Inspiration
+* Inspiration - NBA2K 'MyTeamCards'
-* etc
+* && “The players will be able to walk their created character into a 'Virtual Foot Locker' and shop for a new pair of kicks in the [Run the Neighborhood] (Game Mode)"